5/14/2025

 Chief Executive Officer

-If you go back to last year's analyst day, this was the target we had set for our long term average.
-It just took a few quarters longer for us to end up where we expected.
-That 88% premium retention number was our long term average, so taking into account previous market cycles of our core personalized portfolio.
-To your point, it is a softening market that does mean rates are a little suppressed, and that gives us the ability to shift clients on their renewals into possibly favorable pricing compared to their expiring term, which would lead to more client retention, but at a lower average premium.
-Plus, with the markets opening up and the vast majority of geographies, we're able to place more new business risks where previously the market has been constrained.
-So we're fairly confident in that 88% premium retention number that's been our long term average.
-Right now, that's what we're seeing.
+Yeah, if you go back to last year's analyst day, this was the target we had set for our long-term average.
+It just took a few quarters longer for us to end up where we expected That 88% premium retention number was our long-term average.
+So taking into account previous market cycles of our core personalized portfolio.
+To your point, you know, it is a softening market that does mean rate is a little suppressed.
+And that gives us the ability to shift clients on their renewals into possibly favorable pricing prior to, you know, compared to their expiring term, which would lead to more client retention, but at a lower average premium.
+Plus, with the markets opening up in the vast majority of geographies, we're able to place more new business risks where previously the market has been constrained.
+So we're fairly confident in that 88% premium retention number.
+That's been our long-term average right now.
+That's what we're seeing.
 If we see anything dipping or improving, we'll make that update in the next quarterly call.
-Thanks, Marty.
+Thanks, Gordy.
 Thank you, Pablo.

 speaker